Skip to content

 Visitor Profile

-Topeka, Kansas, attracts approximately 1.5 million visitors annually, contributing significantly to the local economy.
-The primary demographic of these visitors includes families, couples, and solo travelers, with a notable percentage aged between 25 and 54 years.
-Many visitors come for leisure, with key attractions such as the Kansas State Capitol, the Topeka Zoo, and the Evel Knievel Museum drawing crowds.
-Business travel also plays a role, particularly during conferences and events hosted in the city.
-The economic impact of tourism in Topeka is substantial, generating millions in revenue and supporting local jobs.
+Topeka, Kansas, attracts approximately 1.5 million visitors annually, contributing significantly to the local economy through tourism spending and supporting numerous jobs in the hospitality sector.
+The primary demographic includes families, couples, and history enthusiasts, with a notable percentage aged between 25 and 54 years.
+Many visitors come for leisure activities focused on exploring the Kansas State Capitol, the Topeka Zoo, and the Brown v.
+Board of Education National Historic Site, which serves as a powerful draw for educational tourism.
+Business travel also plays an important role, particularly during state legislative sessions and conferences hosted in the city.
+The economic impact of tourism generates millions in revenue annually, supporting local businesses and contributing to community development through lodging taxes and retail spending.

-Topeka, Kansas, attracts approximately 1.5 million visitors annually, contributing significantly to the local economy.
-The primary demographic of these visitors includes families, couples, and solo travelers, with a notable percentage aged between 25 and 54 years.
-Many visitors come for leisure, with key attractions such as the Kansas State Capitol, the Topeka Zoo, and the Evel Knievel Museum drawing crowds.
-Business travel also plays a role, particularly during conferences and events hosted in the city.
-The economic impact of tourism in Topeka is substantial, generating millions in revenue and supporting local jobs.
+Topeka, Kansas, attracts approximately 1.5 million visitors annually, contributing significantly to the local economy through tourism spending and supporting numerous jobs in the hospitality sector.
+The primary demographic includes families, couples, and history enthusiasts, with a notable percentage aged between 25 and 54 years.
+Many visitors come for leisure activities focused on exploring the Kansas State Capitol, the Topeka Zoo, and the Brown v.
+Board of Education National Historic Site, which serves as a powerful draw for educational tourism.
+Business travel also plays an important role, particularly during state legislative sessions and conferences hosted in the city.
+The economic impact of tourism generates millions in revenue annually, supporting local businesses and contributing to community development through lodging taxes and retail spending.

 Top Attractions